smartcatdev/Artisan/readme.txt

 = Does this theme support any plugins? =

-Zenith includes support for Infinite Scroll in Jetpack.
+Artisan includes support for Infinite Scroll in Jetpack.

 == Changelog ==